 figures, engraved or spotted animals, and a mammoth drawn using the natural contours of the

 preserved in the ancient clay more than 12,000

 years ago.
-Following lunch on your own, stop for
+Following lunch on your own, continue to

 the lively university town of Toulouse.

 Drive southwest into France’s Basque region, stopping in a picturesque village for lunch in a traditional Basque restaurant.
 In the afternoon, enter the Isturitz and Oxocelhaya caves with local prehistory specialist Aude Labarge and meet with the archaeological site director, Christian Normand.
 Used by human beings for more than 80,000 years, these super-imposed caves have yielded tens of thousands of artifacts, including flutes, sculpted reindeer horns, and whale bone tools.
 Cross into Spain this afternoon and trace the Bay of Biscay to the Cantabria region.
 Check into our charming hotel, a manor house situated in the heart of the medieval village of Santillana del Mar.

 Come face-to-face with some of the oldest artistic

 representations in human history on a visit to

 the caves at Puente Viesgo, part of the Paleolithic

 caves of northern Spain World Heritage site.